orbisgis/h2gis/README.md

 develop.

 H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library.
+It contains tools to execute geometry analysis and read/write geospatial file formats.

-It contains two main subprojects: h2gis-sfs and h2gis-drivers, both of which are licensed under the LGPL 3 license terms.
+H2GIS is licensed under the LGPL 3 license terms.

-#### h2gis-sfs
+#### h2gis-functions
+h2gis-functions is the main module of the H2GIS distribution.
-h2gis-sfs extends H2 by adding spatial storage and analysis capabilities, including
+It extends H2 by adding spatial storage and analysis capabilities,including
 - a constraint on `Geometry` data type storing `POINT`, `CURVE` and `SURFACE` types in WKB representations
 - spatial operators (`ST_Intersection`, `ST_Difference`, etc.)
 - spatial predicates (`ST_Intersects`, `ST_Contains`, etc.)

-#### h2gis-ext

-h2gis-ext contains additional spatial SQL functions that are not in [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL)
+- additional spatial SQL functions that are not in [Simple Features for SQL](http://www.opengeospatial.org/standards/sfs) (SFSQL)

-Ex: `ST_Extent`, `ST_Explode`
+Ex: `ST_Extent`, `ST_Explode`, `ST_MakeGrid`

-#### h2gis-drivers
-h2gis-drivers add H2 read/write support for file formats such as .shp, .dbf, .geojson, .gpx
+It contains a set of driver functions (I/O)) to read/write file formats such as .shp, .dbf, .geojson, .gpx

-This package include 2 implementation of TableEngine that allow you to immediatly 'link' a table with a shape file.
+This I/O package include 2 implementation of TableEngine that allow you to immediatly 'link' a table with a shape file.

-It include also file copy functions:
+It include also file copy functions (import):
 * SHPREAD( ) and SHPWRITE( ) to read and write Esri shape files.
 * DBFREAD( ) and DBFWRITE( ) to read and write DBase III files.
 * GeoJsonRead() and GeoJsonWrite() to read and write GeoJSON files.